 A fund is a group of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The IUSD, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the IUSD are governmental funds.
+All of the funds of the district are governmental funds except for the Associated Student Body account, which is a fiduciary fund.